Frequently Asked Questions¶

 There are two main components to Fugue: the CLI, which is installed locally, and the Fugue Conductor, which is installed in your AWS account.
-Take a look at the Architecture page of the User Guide to read more about Fugue’s components and how they operate.
+Take a look at the System Architecture page to read more about Fugue’s components and how they operate.

 Is Fugue a SaaS / PaaS?

 Fugue is a software product, not Software as a Service (SaaS) or Platform as a Service (PaaS).
 You run the Fugue software inside your own cloud account.
 Fugue does not “call home” to Fugue, Inc. or any third party; we’ve taken this approach to meet the requirements of our more complex and security-conscious customers.

 We put a lot of effort into making Fugue easy to adopt and run.
 With Fugue, you get the simplicity of a PaaS without the limitations that can affect your application architecture and often prohibit you from customizing your infrastructure.

 Fugue continuously inspects your running cloud infrastructure and compares it to the declarations in your composition.
 Whenever Fugue identifies a difference between what you’ve declared and what’s running, it returns your infrastructure to the way it should be.
 To see when such events have occurred, check the Fugue broker logs, as shown in the Fugue User Guide’s Logging chapter.